6 Best Video Special Effects To Elevate Your Visual Content

 5) Text Effects

-When ideating text effects, especially for trending social media videos, keep the native video experience top of mind.
+When ideating text effects, especially for trending social media videos, keep the native video experience in mind.
 Look at popular videos on each platform and take note of how they are using text effects to draw you into their message.
-You want to make sure that your visual effects feel appropriate to every channel your content runs on.
+You want to make sure that your visual effects feel appropriate for every channel.
+Text effects can also be a great way to give kinetic motion to subtitles, making your ads accessible to a wider audience.
+Every user within your target audience has unique needs, so be sure that you are catering your content to your diverse demographics.

 This visual effect is perfect for:

-• Direct Response Social
+• Social media

-• Sizzle Reels
+• Sizzle reels

-• Customer Testimonials
+• Customer testimonials

 6) Augmented Reality Effects

-This face filter QuickFrame created for McDonalds demonstrates the unique ways augmented reality can inspire creative interaction.
+This face filter QuickFrame created for McDonald’s demonstrates the unique ways augmented reality can inspire creative interaction.

-Augmented Reality (AR) filters, like those found on Snapchat, TikTok, and Instagram, are a visual effect that allows your audience to play and interact with brand creative directly on their mobile device.
+Augmented reality (AR) filters, like those found on Snapchat, TikTok, and Instagram, are a visual effect that allows your audience to play and interact with brand creative directly on their mobile device.
 They turn an interactive effect into an immersive experience, blurring the lines between native content and sponsored advertisements.

 Augmented reality filters can be applied to both a user’s face and the world around them.
 Face filters recognize a user’s eyes, mouth, and head, transforming them into creative characters like puppies or aliens.
 It’s an interactive way for your target audience to test out products virtually, like trying on new jewelry from a fashion line or a pair of glasses from an eyewear eComm store.